tshepang/blog-movies/content/movies/In Time (2011).rst

 We here see a world where people stop physically aging when they reach 25 and have a year to live unless they get more (or less) time.
-Money is replaced by time currency, and the reason the setup is such is left unexplained, though the hint given is population control, and that the situation can't be changed.
+Money is replaced by time as currency, and the reason the setup is such is left unexplained, though the hint given is population control, and that the situation can't be changed.